 I Can Do All Things Through Christ

-You’ve seen it on coffee mugs.
-On gym walls.
-On the back of jerseys and the bottom of Instagram posts.
-It’s the verse people reach for when they need a boost—before the big game, the job interview, the hard conversation they’ve been avoiding.
-It’s become the unofficial motto of Christian ambition.
+It is the verse people reach for when they need a lift, right before the big game, the job interview, the hard conversation they have been avoiding.
+Somewhere along the way it became the unofficial motto of Christian ambition.

 I can do all things through Christ who strengthens me.
 (Philippians 4:13)